tolhurmatt/LuckyRabbi.github.io/_posts/2021-06-20-If_you_dont_have_a_website.md

 ### The Landing Page
 {:.landing}

+**The Intention:** a sleek introduction to my website.

 The simplest possible thing to do here is to have my name, a picture of myself (is that even necessary or is it purely self-indulgent?), some quippy non-commital details about myself and maybe some extra flair.
 This is what people will see first when (if) they come to my website, so it will need to make a statement.

 ### The Blog

+**The Intention:** documenting my journey of writing code, buiding things, failing often and sometimes succeeding.

 Having a blog seems self-explanatory, but I think this intention is the most important one to set clearly for the purposes of **this** post.
 That's because I haven't actually spent any time working on the design of the catalogue *or* the posts themselves, so this blog post will need to contain the elements that are likely to pop up in the future posts that I make.
 Right now, the catalogue of posts looks like this: